open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 ```

-Put another way, we separate flag [**evaluation**](/docs/specification/glossary#evaluating-flag-values) - passing an evaluation context through a set of rules in order to determine a flagging decision - from flag [**resolution**](/docs/specification/glossary#resolving-flag-values) - getting the flagging decision for a specific feature flag.
+Put another way, with client-side feature flagging we can separate flag [**evaluation**](/docs/specification/glossary#evaluating-flag-values) - passing an evaluation context through a set of rules in order to determine a flagging decision - from flag [**resolution**](/docs/specification/glossary#resolving-flag-values) - getting the flagging decision for a specific feature flag.

 ## Client-side support in OpenFeature

 With OpenFeature we have been thinking about how to support these key differences between client-side and server-side feature flagging.
-We think about these differences as two paradigms: dynamic context (for server-side flags) and static context (for client-side flags).
+We have come to refer to these differences as two *paradigms*: dynamic context (for server-side flags) and static context (for client-side flags).

 OpenFeature's current Evaluation API supports the dynamic paradigm quite nicely, but to support the static paradigm (and thus client-side flagging) we need to add a second flavor of the Evaluation API.